PachchigarHetal/Final-Project-AED/README.md

-# Covid-Care
+# Covi-Track
-> A shield of safety to track COVID-19
+>A safety net to follow COVID-19

 ## About the project:

-In the time of COVID, it is imminent that we have a system that tracks the records of patients, their vaccination reports, and their health in a city.
-The purpose of our project is to establish a network that connects a whole city to a hospital, vaccination centers, vaccine manufacturers and its related entities in a managed ecosystem.
-The ecosystem is capable to managed records of the population in the city, the hospitals in the city wuth the staff and doctors, the vaccination centere and the vaccination providers.
-Our goal is to provided an efficient solution to managed the records of a city's population.
+We urgently need a system that monitors patient records, immunization records, and health throughout a city in the era of COVID.
+The goal of our project is to create a network that links a hospital, immunization clinics, vaccine producers, and other associated businesses to an entire city in a controlled environment.
+The ecosystem may manage the records of the city's residents, its hospitals with employees and doctors, its vaccination centers, and its immunization providers.
+Our objective is to offer a practical method for managing the records of a city's populace.

 ## Problem Statement: